NormandErwan/DocFxForUnity/README.md

 - Write manual pages in Markdown on `Documentation/manual/`.
 You must keep a list of these pages on `Documentation/manual/toc.yml`.
 - Add resources such as images to `Documentation/resources/`

-### Generate documentation locally
+### Generate your documentation

 - [Install DocFX](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool).
 - On a command line opened on your project, run:
   - `cp README.md Documentation/index.md`.
   - `docfx Documentation/docfx.json --serve`.
   - The generated website will be visible at <http://localhost:8080>.

-### Generate documentation automatically
+### Generate automatically your documentation

 It requires some steps but the setup is quick!